We’ve updated our Privacy Notice. You can see how and why we use your personal information in this summary, or read the full notice.

 Water reservoir

-More than £50 million of funding for internal drainage boards should act as a “massive boost” towards better protecting the best agricultural land, the NFU has said.
+A further £16 million of funding for internal drainage boards should act as a “huge boost” towards better protecting the best agricultural land, the NFU has said.

-The money for projects over the next two years was announced by Floods Minister Emma Hardy, alongside changes to what she described as an “outdated” formula for flood defence funding.
+The money for projects over the next two years was first announced by Floods Minister Emma Hardy last year, alongside changes to what she described as an “outdated” formula for flood defence funding.

-IDBs (internal drainage boards) will bid for money to improve, repair or replace assets – including flood barriers, embankments and maintenance of watercourses.
+IDBs will bid for money to improve, repair or replace assets – including flood barriers, embankments and maintenance of watercourses.

 The government says the aim is to ‘reduce risks and impacts from flooding to farming and rural communities across England’, and Ms Hardy said work between the Environment Agency and IDBs was already under way.